Skip to main content

 You must be an owner on an existing Anyscale cloud to add a new resource configuration.
 Complete the following steps:

-1. Define your cloud resource configuration in a YAML file on your local machine, such as the following example saved to /path/to/cloud-config.yaml:
+1. Define your cloud resource configuration in a YAML file on your local machine, such as the following example saved to /path/to/cloud-resources.yaml:

 name: new-cloud-resource-name